By default, an application deployed in Okteto Cloud will be available at its Okteto Cloud domain, which has the form

 Consult your DNS provider's documentation for specific instructions on creating CNAME records.

-You can confirm that your DNS is configured correctly with the
+You can confirm your DNS is configured correctly with the

 host command, assuming your DNS changes have propagated: